cwestin/tau/notes/CrtlTour.md

 * The CRTL is implemented in tau/crtl, where you'll find include and src directories, as well as a testsrc directory that contains unit tests you can look at to see how various things work in isolation.
+* The implementation currently uses a mongrel version of Javadoc-style documentation.
+I'm experimenting with doxygen's ability to produce something useful from this.

 Features and their Support
 --------------------------